-Crossposted with slight revisions from LaPSe of Reason 2023.This blog is an introduction to themes from my book Alternative Societies.
+Crossposted with slight revisions from Transforming Society 2023.This blog is an introduction to themes from my book Alternative Societies.

 Alternative ways of living are less an escape from society and more a method for transforming it.
 We should learn from a global multitude of lived utopias, and scale them up to a plural, intersectional, green, decolonial, international, democratic socialism.